Discover History, Theatre, Music, Beaches, Parks and the Beauty of the St. Lawrence River in Downtown Prescott

 Please check the Leeds, Grenville, and Lanark District Health Unit website for an up-to-date assessment of the water conditions.

 This large park area includes a great play-structure, plenty of picnic tables and benches for leisure and a beautiful view of the St. Lawrence River.
-The Park is also the starting point for the Waterfront Trail, which spans west to east across the town shoreline.
+Stretching over 3000km, the Great Lakes Waterfront Trail is a route connecting 140 communities and First Nations along the Canadian shores of the Great Lakes and spans west to east across the town shoreline through the park.
 Nearby are the local tennis courts and public boat launch.
 Prescott's Centennial Park is a bustling hotspot during peak season and provides residents and tourists with great access to the river.
-Recently updated to include a water heater, the Prescott Pool is located within Centennial Park and is one of the town's most popular amenities.
+Recently updated to include a water heater, the Prescott Centennial Pool is located within Centennial Park and is one of the town's most popular amenities.
 Throughout the summer, residents enjoy a host of water sports and activities, including swimming lessons, aquafit and lane swims.
 We also have a very active swim team, which is always looking for new members.

 Prescott Golf Club

 Our spectacular 18-hole Golf Course meticulously manicured greens, a full service club house and much more.
 One supporter has said